strontic/strontic.github.io/xcyclopedia/library/jshell.exe-2DBEA6AB20129B0362A8485BD5218AB4.md

 ## Possible Misuse

 *The following table contains possible examples of `jshell.exe` being misused.
-While `jshell.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `jshell.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --